KamoD-a/wordcount/README.md

 # wordcount
-A simple Dataview.js Query that will display the wordcount taken from the Daily Notes.
+A simple Dataview.js Query for Obsidian that will display the wordcount taken from the Daily Notes as a line graph.

 # Prerequisites:
 - Daily Notes (Core Plugin)